 The below layout shows how the floor plan changed.
 It may not look that different, but it feels so. much. bigger.

 With the layout nailed down, I moved onto the design.
 The mudroom laundry room combo is visible from the kitchen, living room, and guest bath.
 It’s in a prime location.
-Therefore, our small laundry room had to be big on style and organization.
+Therefore, our small laundry room had to be big on style and organization (here are my favorite small laundry room storage ideas).

 Small Laundry Room & Small Mudroom Ideas